Brazil in Pictures: 19 Beautiful Places to Photograph

 2. Sugarloaf Mountain

-Right at the mouth of Guanabara Bay in Rio de Janeiro, Sugarloaf Mountain is a granite and quartz hill rising from the water.
+The Harbor of Rio de Janeiro is one of the seven natural wonders of the world.
+In the heart of it is Sugarloaf Mountain, a granite and quartz hill rising from the water.
 It's one of the most photographed sights in the city.
 The area is popular with rock climbers – Sugarloaf has 270 climbing routes – and visitors who come to catch the stunning open views from the cableway that crosses over the bay.

 3. Farol de Itapuã